Invoke mysql-test-run.pl in the

 Run all test cases having a name that begins with the given

-prefixvalue.
+prefixvalue or matches the regular expression.
 This option provides a convenient way to run a family of similarly named tests.

 The argument for the

---do-testoption also allows more flexible specification of which tests to perform.
+--do-testoption allows more flexible specification of which tests to perform.
 If the argument contains a pattern metacharacter other than a lone period, it is interpreted as a Perl regular expression and applies to test names that match the pattern.
 If the argument contains a lone period or does not contain any pattern metacharacters, it is interpreted the same way as previously and matches test names that begin with the argument value.
 For example,

 --do-test=testamatches tests that begin with